Ecodev/doi_system/README.md

 OAI server for TYPO3 CMS
 =========================

-This is an extension for TYPO3 CMS aiming to query data in a flexible way.
+This is a TYPO3 CMS extension emulating an OAI server.
+OAI stands for Open Archives Initiative, a protocol for Metadata Harvesting.

 The URLs given as example are encoded.

 	# Return all document
 	http://domain.tld/oai/